FREQUENTLY ASKED QUESTIONS (FAQs)

 A. You may obtain such certificates at many local employment agencies.
 Please contact the agency of your choice to inquire about fees and testing procedures.
 Please view our Typing Certification Guidelines located under "Test Preparation" on this site for additional information.

 Q. Can I appeal any part of the selection process?

 A. Applicants may contact the OHR representative listed in the job posting immediately upon learning that they do not meet the minimum qualifications, if they believe that decision was made in error.
-No other part of the selection process, including background decisions, may be appealed.

 Q. Once the eligibility list is created at the end of a testing process, how long does the list last?